 Solar Panels for St. Paul's UCC

 St. Paul's UCC formed its Earthwise Team in 2009.
-At that time the church budgets were very tight so our first efforts focused on earth stewardship goals that could be attained without much expense and, more importantly, save the church money.
-Activities were centered around behavioral changes, both for members of our congregation in their personal energy use, and in the operation of our physical facility.
+At that time the church budget was very tight, so our first efforts focused on earth stewardship goals that could be attained without much expense and, more importantly, save the church money.
+Activities were centered around behavioral changes, both for members of our congregation in their personal energy use and in the operation of our physical facility.
 Simply by turning off the lights and setting the thermostat to a lower temperature, we were able to cut our energy consumption by over 30%.

 We also arranged for an energy audit with Xcel in 2009.
-This provided a number of recommendation,s but many of them involved expenditures beyond our funding capacity.
+This provided a number of recommendations, but many involved expenditures beyond our funding capacity.
 We did a number of inexpensive things such as gradually converting to more efficient lighting as older bulbs and fixtures failed, plugging leaks in the ventilation systems, and maintaining equipment.

-The Earthwise Task Force at St. Paul's UCC investigated and found that grants were available from 3 sources:
+Our Earthwise team investigated and found that grants were available from three sources:

 - US Government for economic stimulus

 - the State of Minnesota to promote Minnesota businesses

 - Xcel Energy to promote more local sources of power generation

 The grants would cover most of the cost of the project.

 We learned that there are several prerequisites that must be met before grants will be awarded to a solar panel project:

 - An Xcel energy audit (no more than three years earlier) must be completed to identify smaller, less expensive options for conserving energy.
 Recommendations should be implemented where possible.